Artists and sponsors link up for the launch of the World War 1 Trail

-The trail, which is being sponsored by Treatt, is being organised by the My WiSH Charity and Our Bury St Edmunds, the business improvement district in the town, with funds raised going towards the charity’s Every Heart Matters appeal.
+It’s being organised by Our Bury St Edmunds, the business improvement district in the town, and the My WiSH Charity along with sponsorship from Treatt, with funds raised going to the charity’s Every Heart Matters appeal

 If you value what this story gives you, please consider supporting the East Anglian Daily Times.
 Click the link in the orange box above for details.